The Top 6 Dental Embezzlement Red Flags

 For example: if your employee is clearly “living beyond their means” and her explanation is “I had big win at the casino” – then more likely to be a lie.

-However, if you are aware that your employee recently received an inheritance or recently met a new partner who has a solid W-2, then that explaination is less likely to be a lie.
+However, if you are aware that your employee recently received an inheritance or recently met a new partner with a solid W2, then that explaination is less likely to be a lie.

 (2) When asked to assess a red-flag, consider the question and the “weight” of your response.